 In collaborative settings, clarity improves efficiency at each level.
 It eliminates confusion, misunderstandings, and misinterpretations, building credibility and trust in teams.
 It ensures the words used convey the same meaning to the receiver as the speaker intends.

-Clear communication supports collaboration by bringing alignment and removing friction in teams.
+Clear communication supports collaboration by fostering alignment and reducing friction within teams.
 When teams spend less time interpreting unclear messages and more time acting on them, their collective strength multiplies and projects progress seamlessly.

 To improve clear communication skills: